Keysight/jpl-sphinx/docs/custom/examples/send-notification-to-slack.rst

-To add the capability of sending notifications, we first add a key-value pair in the *config* map (the key is the communication channel, and the value is the receiver and sendPolicy), and then we rely on *SendCommitMessageToSlackViaJava* from the shared pipeline.
+To add the capability of sending notifications, we first add a key-value pair in the *config* map (the key is the communication channel, and the value is the receiver and sendPolicy).
+See :ref:`Configurations` for information on how to define this pairing.
+Then we rely on *SendCommitMessageToSlackViaJava* from the shared pipeline to send the message.
 Here is the new *my-jenkinsfile.groovy*

 .. code-block:: groovy